September 8, 2020

 Watch live and recorded meetings on YouTube

-Next City Council meeting to be held in the Studio Theatre at the Esplanade
+Next City Council meeting to be held in Council Chambers in City Hall on

 City Council Meeting Highlights is an informal summary of the information presented to, and decisions made by, Medicine Hat City Council at its regular meetings.
 Click here to view official meeting minutes.